-Vermont Tech offers a number of summer courses which usually include physics, calculus, technical communication, and computer programming.
-There is also an intensive, four-week summer preparatory program in math, physics, computers, and English.
+Vermont Tech offers a number of summer courses which usually include physics, calculus, technical communication, English for speakers of other languages, and computer programming.
+There is also an intensive, four-week summer bridge program.
+This is a preparatory program in math, physics, computers, and English.